What is hand, foot & mouth disease?

 What are the symptoms of HFMD?

-As your child begins to come down with HFMD, he may have fever, loss of appetite, sore throat, or generally act sick.
+The first signs of HFMD include fever, loss of appetite, and/or sore throat.
+Your child may generally "act sick."
 Within 1–2 days after the onset of fever, he may begin to develop painful sores on his tongue, gums, and the inside of his cheeks.
 The sores begin as red spots that blister and often become ulcers.
 A rash, which does not itch, typically develops for 1–2 days on the palms of the hands or the soles of the feet (and may also appear on the buttocks or genitalia).
 In some cases, however, someone who has HFMD may have only the rash or only the sores.

 How is HFMD treated?

 Unfortunately, like other viruses, there is no specific treatment for HFMD—it simply needs to run its course.
-In the meantime, parents can administer over-the-counter medications, such as ibuprofen or acetaminophen, to relieve pain and fever.
+In the meantime, parents can treat the symptoms to make their child more comfortable.
+Give over-the-counter medications, such as ibuprofen or acetaminophen, to relieve pain and fever.
+(Check with your child's pediatrician if you are unsure about dosing, which is best calculated according to your child's weight.)
 For mouth pain, numbing mouthwashes or sprays may also provide relief.

 How can HFMD be prevented?